pawap90/blog-articles/20210326-chrome-extension-manifest-v3/20210326-chrome-extension-manifest-v3.md

 ### Added **Promise support** for many APIs

-We can finally use promises in some of `chrome` APIs!
-This was something I was really looking forward to.
+We can finally use promises in some of `chrome` APIs! 🎈 This was something I was really looking forward to.

 Callbacks are still supported, so you don't need to refactor all your code right away.

 ### Other minor changes
 - The `browserAction` API and `pageAction` API are now unified in a single API called `action`.
-- The **Web-accessible resources** are no longer available to all websites, allowing extensions to use fingerprinting* to track users.
+- The **Web-accessible resources** are no longer available to all websites, which allowed extensions to use fingerprinting to track users.
 - The method `executeScript()` was moved from the `tabs` API into a new `scripting` API and no longer allows string scripts.
 You must provide a script file path or a function.
 - Host permissions are specified separately from the `permissions` property in the `manifest.json`.
 - The `content_security_policy` used to be a string, now it's an object, and you must specify the extension pages (HTML files and service workers) covered by the policy.

-> * "Fingerprinting is a type of online tracking that's more invasive than ordinary cookie-based tracking.
-A digital fingerprint is created when a company makes a unique profile of you based on your computer hardware, software, add-ons, and even preferences.
-Your settings like the screen you use, the fonts installed on your computer, and even your choice of a web browser can all be used to create a fingerprint." - From [Mozilla](https://www.mozilla.org/en-US/firefox/features/block-fingerprinting)

 # 2. Migrating "Acho, where are we?" to Manifest v3